 It started as an experiment.
 For some reason, one side of my face seemed to be peppered with more spots compared to the other.
 No dermatologist could give me a straight answer and I assumed it could have something to do with sleeping on that side.
 Since switching up my pillowcase much more regularly, I no longer get those concentrated breakouts.
 So is it really worth being scrupulously clean when it comes to your bedding?

 "Our skin is our biggest organ," says Oksana-Georgia M, skin expert and senior practitioner at Skin+IQ clinic.
 "Maintaining skin hygiene is vital if we want to have good skin health and to avoid breakouts."
 It makes sense.
-Oksana-Georgia explains that each night, any dirt or makeup that hasn't been properly removed will make its way onto a pillow and remain there until it is washed.
-"I'd certainly recommend changing your pillow case at least two to three times a week," she says.
+Oksana-Georgia explains that each night, any dirt or makeup that hasn't been properly removed will make its way onto a pillow and remain there until the pillowcase is washed.
+"I'd certainly recommend changing your pillowcase at least two to three times a week," she says.
 "This will help prevent breakouts and congested skin."
 It's not just your pillowcase, though, as experts recommend replacing your pillow every one to two years.
-Oksana-Georgia suggests giving it a refresh (whether washing or replacing it) every 6 months if you're really meticulous about your skin health.
+Oksana-Georgia suggests giving it a refresh (whether washing or replacing it) every six months if you're really meticulous about your skin health.

-So you're changing pillowcase more often, but does the material make a difference?
-While there isn't much research into whether fabric like silk is better than cotton, it seems Oksana-Georgia has a clear favourite.
-"Silk pillowcases have a smoother surface which means less tugging on the skin," she says.
-"They are also gentler on sensitive skin," so might prove to be a better option for acne and blemish prone complexions.
-What's more, silk is known to be hypoallergenic (less likely to cause an allergic reaction) if that's important to you.
+So you're changing your pillowcase more often but does the material make a difference?
+While there isn't much research into whether fabric like silk is better than cotton, Oksana-Georgia has a clear favourite.
+"Silk pillowcases have a smoother surface, which means less tugging on the skin," she says.
+"They are also gentler on sensitive skin," so might prove to be a better option for acne and blemish-prone complexions.
+What's more, silk is known to be hypoallergenic (less likely to cause an allergic reaction), if that's important to you.
 The pro also suggests trying a bamboo-blend pillowcase, which she says is super soft on skin.
 Of course, the type of bedding you choose is all down to personal preference, but the expert consensus is simply to make sure you're cleansing thoroughly in the evening and not leaving it too long to change your pillowcase.
 Your skin will thank you for it.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.